graspnet/graspnet-baseline/README.md

 `checkpoint-rs.tar` and `checkpoint-kn.tar` are trained using RealSense data and Kinect data respectively.

+## Demo
+A demo program is provided for grasp prediction and visualization using RGB-D images.
+You can refer to [command_demo.sh](command_demo.sh) to run the program (`--checkpoint_path` should be specified according to your settings).
+Make sure you have downloaded the pretrained weights before running the program.

 ## Results

 "In repo" results report the model performance with single-view collision detection as post-processing.
 In evaluation we set `--collision_thresh` to 0.01.